duesee/mkpki/README.md

 # mkpki

-A tool to generate a three-tier PKI with zones separated by [Name Constraints](https://www.rfc-editor.org/rfc/rfc5280#section-4.2.1.10).
+A tool to generate a two-tier PKI with zones separated by [Name Constraints](https://www.rfc-editor.org/rfc/rfc5280#section-4.2.1.10).

 This architecture allows efficient zone revocation and reduces the severity of a key compromise:
 If an intermediate key is compromised, the damage is limited to a specific zone.